 This policy document sets out the procedures for Disclosure and Barring Service (DBS) checks.
 These checks will be undertaken where required and form part of a sound and safe recruitment process.
-Safer employment processes extend beyond recruitment and Headteachers will ensure every employee understands their duty of care as well as which behaviours make up safer practice and which behaviours to avoid.
+Safer employment processes extend beyond recruitment and the Headteacher will ensure every employee understands their duty of care as well as which behaviours make up safer practice and which behaviours to avoid.

-The school is committed to complying with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of disclosures and disclosure information.
+The Governing Board/Trust is committed to complying with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of disclosures and disclosure information.

-The school will also fully comply with its obligations under the Data Protection Act and other relevant legislation regarding the safe handling, use, storage, retention and disposal of disclosure information.
+The Governing Board/Trust will also fully comply with its obligations under the Data Protection Act and other relevant legislation regarding the safe handling, use, storage, retention and disposal of disclosure information.